 6.9 Commission conferences are generally conducted in private and any transcript will not be published.

 6.10 In general, the Commission is required under s.601 of the Fair Work Act and s.337K of the Registered Organisations Act to publish Commission decisions, including Commission decisions made following a determinative conference.
 Commission decisions may include personal information, including information disclosed during the hearing and in documents before the Commission.
 The Commission also publishes enterprise agreements approved by the Commission (usually the copy of the agreement lodged with the approval application (including the signature page)), together with any undertakings accepted by the Commission in approving the agreement.

 6.11 The Commission publishes decisions and enterprise agreements electronically on its website and online databases.
-The Commission does not give a general consent to the contents of these databases being indexed by other websites.
+The Commission does not give a general consent to the contents of these databases being indexed by other websites and search engines.
 The Commission attempts to prevent such indexing by placing these databases outside the permitted scope of web ‘crawlers’, ‘robots’ and ‘spiders’ that adhere to the voluntary Standard for Robot Exclusion.